Path morphing: Step-by-step tutorial

 First, let's set up our basic structure.
 We'll create an SVG container that will hold our morphing shape:

-element and defined several SVG path strings representing different shapes.
+We've created a basic SVG with a path element and defined several SVG path strings representing different shapes.
 We've also set up an array of paths that we'll cycle through and corresponding colors for each shape.

 Let's animate!